Rangel Graduate Fellowship Program

 Graduate Fellowship Program Overview

-FELLOWSHIPS FOR GRADUATE STUDIES In 2018 the Rangel Program plans to award 30 fellowships of up to $37,500 annually for a two year period for tuition, room, board, books and mandatory fees for completion of two-year master’s degrees.
-This includes up to $21,500 per year for tuition and mandatory fees and an academic year stipend of $16,000.
-At the conclusion of two years of study, the Rangel Fellow is expected to have obtained a degree in international affairs or another area of relevance to the work of the Foreign Service (curriculum below) at a graduate or professional school approved by the Rangel Program.
+In 2022, the Rangel Program plans to award 45 fellowships of up to $42,000 annually for a two year period for tuition, room, board, books, and mandatory fees for completion of a two-year master’s degree.
+This includes up to $24,000 per year for tuition and mandatory fees and an academic year stipend of $18,000.
+At the conclusion of two years of study, the Rangel Fellow is expected to have obtained a degree in international affairs or another area of relevance to the work of the Foreign Service (curriculum below) at a graduate school approved by the Rangel Program.
 Awardees are expected to maintain a cumulative GPA of at least 3.2 throughout their period of study.

-CURRICULUM Fellows must obtain graduate degrees in international affairs or a related subject such as public administration, public policy, international relations, business administration, economics, history, political science, communications, or foreign languages at a graduate or professional school approved by the Rangel Program.
+Fellows must obtain graduate degrees in a field of study relevant to a career in the State Department Foreign Service, such as public administration, public policy, international relations, business administration, economics, history, political science, communications, or foreign languages at a graduate or professional school approved by the Rangel Program.
 Studies in law do not satisfy this requirement.
 Applicants apply to two-year graduate programs at U.S. universities simultaneously with their application to the Rangel Program.